TEST 1: Testing The Power (12 V) Circuit

 - With the key in the OFF position.

-- With a suitable tool connected to the RED multimeter lead, probe the A circuit as shown in the photo.
+- With a suitable tool connected to the red multimeter test lead, probe the A circuit as shown in the photo.

 - Put the multimeter in frequency (Hz) mode (don't have a digital multimeter that can read Hertz frequency?
 Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing).